mrocklin/blog/_posts/work/2018-01-30-hdf-in-the-cloud.md

 Presumably a cloud provider, like Amazon, Google, or Microsoft could do this as well.
 By providing open standards like [OpenDAP](https://www.opendap.org/) they might attract more science users onto their platform to more efficiently query their cloud-hosted datasets.

+The satellite imagery company [Planet](https://planet.com) already has [such a service](https://medium.com/planet-os/an-api-for-the-worlds-weather-climate-data-7e9946169f48).

 New Formats for Scientific Data